tatlicak/pyramid-generator/README.md

 # pyramid-genrator
-Learn Introductory JavaScript by Building a Pyramid Generator
+##Learn Introductory JavaScript by Building a Pyramid Generator
+- This repo for freecodecamp's Course